kaoh/globalplatform/globalplatform/README.md

 __NOTE:__ This project contains a bundled pre-build version of zLib 1.2.8 in the upper module's `zlib-1.2.8/zlib-1.2.8.zip`

-Copy the `zlibwapi.dll` to `C:\Windows\System32` to be able to find the dll during the test execution.
+Copy the `zlibwapi.dll` to the Windows directory `C:\Windows` to be able to find the dll during the test execution.

 If not using this version you will get errors like: